Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 Funding and Support

-PERC is funded with support from the Ontario SPOR Support Unit (OSSU); the Innovations Strengthening Primary Health Care Through Research (INSPIRE-PHC) led by Dr. Moira Stewart at Western University, and The Ontario Ministry of Health and Long-Term Care.
-Views expressed by PERC do not necessarily reflect those of the Ministry.
+PERC is funded with support from the Ontario SPOR Support Unit (OSSU) and the Innovations Strengthening Primary Health Care Through Research (INSPIRE-PHC) led by Dr. Moira Stewart at Western University.